MELBOURNE HISTORICAL RESEARCH GROUP

 - The 2012 Annual Exhibition - SHOPS AND SHOPPING IN MELBOURNE

-- EDUCATION IN MELBOURNE was the subject of our Annual Exhibition 14 & 15 May, 2011.
+- EDUCATION IN MELBOURNE was the subject of our Annual Exhibition in May 2011.

 The 200th anniversary of the National Schools Society being in 2011, we took a look at